bernardocrodrigues/RecoBinaPs/README.md

 ### CUDA Support

-If you have a CUDA capaple GPU and with to use it, you need to install [NVIDIA's container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+If you have a CUDA capable GPU and with to use it, you need to install [NVIDIA's container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
 Follow the official installation guide.

 ### Building the Environment